Generic Name: fenofibrate (FEN oh FYE brate)

 TriCor is only part of a treatment program that may also include diet, exercise, and weight control.
 Follow your doctor's instructions very closely.

-While using TriCor, you may need frequent blood tests at your doctor's office.
-Your liver and gallbladder function may also need to be tested.
+While using TriCor, you may need frequent blood tests.
+Your liver and gallbladder function may also need to be checked.

 Store at room temperature away from moisture, heat, and light.
 Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.